devgregw/Team3aniMaL/README.md

 - Line 13: Ensure TRAIN_DIR is set to "\_base/training"
 - Line 14: Ensure VAL_DIR is set to "\_base/validation"

 After running the program it will output the average height and dimension.
+Pick the smaller of the 2 to use as your training size
 #### Running ml_basic_predict.py
-To predict images in a directory (if you want to predict just a photo it must also be in the corresponding directory):
+To predict images in a directory (if you want to predict just a photo it must also be in the corresponding directory) make sure you have a h5 model available in the same working directory and change the following lines to your needs:
 - Line 31: Change PREDICT_DIR to folder relative path containing the images to predict.
 Ex: "\_base/prediction"
 - Lind 34: Set target_dim to the image prediction size for the model
 - Line 40: Change the relative path in load_model to a relative path containing the model you want to be tested if it is different.
 - Example: "ml_basic_tf_acc5.h5"
 - Ensure the model is an h5 file not a tflite file
 #### Running ml_basic_test.py
+To run a testing session make sure you have a h5 model available in the same working directory and change the following lines to your needs:
 - Line 13: Change TEST_DIR to a relative path containing the testing images
 - Line 15: Adjust image_dim to the imaage dimensions of the model if needed
 - Line 38: Change the relative path in load_model to a relative path containing the model you want to be tested if it is different.
 - Example: "ml_basic_tf_acc5.h5"
 - Ensure the model is an h5 file not a tflite file

+After changing the appropriate lines:
+1. Run the program
+2. The program will output the lost and accuracy of the testing
 #### Running ml_basic_tf.py
+To train your own model with different hyperparameters make sure you have an image dataset to train on and change the following lines of code:
 - Line 26: Change TRAIN_DIR to a relative path containing the training image data.
 Example: "\_base/training"
 - Line 27: Change VAL_DIR to a relative path containing the validation image data.
 Example: "\_base/validation"
 - Line 29: Change SAVE_DIR to a relative directory or absolute directory you would like to save the model to